Cambridge Touch Technologies

 In the media

-Cambridge Touch Technologies Ltd. applies for US Patent titled as "Touchscreen Panel Haptics"
+Head Line: Cambridge Touch Technologies Ltd. granted US Patent for "Touchscreen panel signal processing"

 ALEXANDRIA, Va: Cambridge Touch Technologies Ltd. has been granted a patent no. 10,599,268 on March 24, 2020, by United States Patent And Trademark Office.